 The following behaviour falls under the definition of malpractice:

-• includes the literal repetition without acknowledgment of the writings of another author.
-All significant phrases, clauses, or passages which have been taken directly from source material have been to be enclosed in quotation marks and acknowledged in the text itself as well as in the list of Works Cited or Bibliography.
+· includes the literal repetition without acknowledgment of the writings of another author.
+All significant phrases, clauses, or passages in this paper which have been taken directly from source material have been enclosed in quotation marks and acknowledged in the text itself as well as in the list of works cited or bibliography.

-• includes borrowing another's ideas and representing them as my own.
+· includes borrowing another’s ideas and representing them as my own.
 To paraphrase the thoughts of another writer without acknowledgment is to plagiarize.
 Plagiarism also includes inadequate paraphrasing.
-Paraphrased passages (those put into own words) have been properly acknowledged in the text and in the bibliography.
+Paraphrased passages (those put into my own words) have been properly acknowledged in the text and in the bibliography.

-• includes using another person or organization to prepare this paper and then submitting it as own work.
+· includes using another person or organization to prepare this paper and then submitting it as my own work.